 Kevin serves as the current Athletic Director and also as an assistant coach for the Cowboys.
 He lives in north Huntsville with his wife and 4 children.

 "For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future."

-Bio: Head Cheer Coach Beverly Dillard
+Head Cheer Coach Irene Tucker

 “I look forward to working with Coach Beverly Dillard.
 I know I will learn so much from 'Bevs.'
 She is kind and personable and already has a great deal of respect from the returning cheerleaders.
 This cheer season will be exciting and fun.
 I see it as an extraordinary opportunity to positively impact the lives of young ladies in my community & focus on my daughter Cate.”
 Jana’s daughter Cate will be in her first full season cheering for the Freedom Cowboys.
 “I'm so excited!
 Cate will be a 4th generation Cheerleader!!”